 F. nucleatum can also generate severe generalized inflammation, which is a symptom of many chronic diseases including type 2 diabetes and Alzheimer’s disease, notes Chen, who is also a trained pathologist and professor in the Department of Developmental, Molecular and Chemical Biology at the School of Medicine and Graduate School of Biomedical Sciences.

-Chen and his colleagues believe that by targeting F. nucleatum, they can slow the spread and progression of at least two epidemics—, which affects 47% of U.S. adults over age 30, and Alzheimer’s, which afflicts 6.5 million Americans currently, and is expected to increase to over 14 million by 2060.
+Chen and his colleagues believe that by targeting F. nucleatum, they can slow the spread and progression of at least two epidemics—periodontal disease, which affects 47% of U.S. adults over age 30, and Alzheimer’s, which afflicts 6.5 million Americans currently, and is expected to increase to over 14 million by 2060.

 F. nucleatum and immune cells in the brain

-The latest research, done in mice, shows that F. nucleatum results in an abnormal proliferation of microglial cells, which are in the brain that normally remove damaged neurons and infections and help maintain the overall health of the central nervous system.
+The latest research, done in mice, shows that F. nucleatum results in an abnormal proliferation of microglial cells, which are immune cells in the brain that normally remove damaged neurons and infections and help maintain the overall health of the central nervous system.
 This over-supply of microglial cells also created an increased inflammatory response, the researchers found.
 Chronic inflammation or infection is believed to be a key determinant in the cognitive decline that occurs as Alzheimer’s disease progresses.

 Possible links between periodontal disease and Alzheimer’s have been posited by scientists in the past.
 While the new research does not show that F. nucleatum-related periodontal disease leads directly to Alzheimer’s disease, the new study suggests that periodontal disease caused by F. nucleatum and left untreated or poorly treated could exacerbate symptoms of Alzheimer’s disease, Chen believes.
 Conversely, treating periodontal disease effectively in those who have early-stage Alzheimer’s could potentially slow Alzheimer’s progression.